simiyukuta/ongeza_rate/README.md

 GET THE API DATA FOR THE PAST ONE MONTH
 ----------------------------------------

--Download TZSUSD exchange rate for the past 30 days in CSV format on the site below: https://www.quandl.com/data/CURRFX/USDTZS-Currency-Exchange-Rates-USD-vs-TZS
+- Download TZSUSD exchange rate for the past 30 days in CSV format on the site below: https://www.quandl.com/data/CURRFX/USDTZS-Currency-Exchange-Rates-USD-vs-TZS
-	-create api controller
+- Create api controller
-	-create a rates action method and insert the following code
+- create a rates action method and insert the following code

         $file_name='CURRFX-USDTZS.csv';